 “A fresh pair of eyes is always advantageous — someone outside of the company who will be ruthless in asking questions,” said Rick Hoskins, founder of Filter King, an air filter manufacturer and subscription service.

-External auditors are less likely to be affected by biases in instances of theft, mismanagement, inefficiencies, damage and obsolescence.
+External auditors are less likely to be affected by biases in instances of theft, mismanagement, inefficiencies, damage and obsolescence since they’re removed from the business and not part of everyday operations.

 Inventory auditors look for several things, according to AICPA director Robert Durak.
 First, they verify that the inventory exists and determine its condition by attending the physical inventory count.
 Then, the focus turns to management.